NEMO Sonic 0 Review

 Moving down to the middle of the bag, there are two long, zippered Thermogills.
 They don't open the bag to cold air as when opening the side zipper.
 Instead, they create a long narrow strip down the bag where there is what feels like no down between the sleeper and the elements, only the shell fabric.
 When closed, the baffles are pulled back together, eliminating the uninsulated space.

 How effective these zippered vents actually are was a big topic of debate among our testers.
 Nemo says they can extend the range of the bag upwards of 20 degrees.
-Some of our testers like the cool spots they create on the top of the bag, while one tester felt that they didn't make any difference.
-What is cool is that Nemo incorporates this feature without adding much weight or bulk.
+Most of our testers liked the cool spots they create on the top of the bag, while one tester felt that they didn't make any difference.
+In the sunlight, you can see more light coming through when the vent zippers are open, as there is no down insulating the vents.
+Nemo incorporates this feature without adding much weight or bulk.
 The zippers for vents are super small; we hardly notice them when the vents are closed.
 The horizontal baffles at the foot box contain some elastic that helped to counter the dead air space when our testers slept with their legs together.

-The Sonic's DWR treated shell did an excellent job repelling water.
+The Sonic's DWR-treated shell did an excellent job repelling water.
 In our light rain test, water beaded up on 20 denier nylon shell fabric and was easily shaken off, and the reinforced foot box absorbed very little water, even in our submersion test.
-This bag doesn't have a hydrophobic treatment in the down, but we found in our testing that quality shell fabric is more important for maintaining loft and increasing drying time.
-The one weak point in this bag concerning weather resistance is the double draft tube.
+This bag does have a hydrophobic treatment in the down.
+In our testing and experience, however, we find that a quality shell fabric is more important for maintaining loft and increasing drying time.

-The upper and lower draft tubes are not as efficient as the larger loftier single draft tubes in the other bags, and our testers occasionally noticed the cold wet zipper when changing positions inside the bag.
-This problem isn't a huge concern if you are carrying a tent or bivy sack, but should be considered if you are planning on a lot of open bivies.
+The upper and lower draft tubes are not as efficient as the larger, loftier single draft tubes in the other bags.
+Our testers occasionally noticed the cold, wet zipper when changing positions inside the bag.
+This problem isn't a huge concern if you are carrying a tent or bivy sack, but it might be considered if you are planning on a lot of open bivies.

-We believe $480 is a good value considering the quality, comfort, and features of the Sonic.
-The zippered vents increase the versatility of this bag, which means more comfy nights sleeping under the stars for your buck.
+Considering the quality, comfort, and features of the Sonic, we feel it is a good value.
+The zippered vents increase this bag's versatility, which means more comfy nights sleeping under the stars for your buck.

 If you are uncomfortable sleeping on your back in a tight mummy bag, consider this contender.
 Its wider cut allows for various sleeping positions, while high-quality materials make it suitable for lightweight adventures where a good night's sleep is essential for daytime adventures.